We will be recruiting for the MFA program in Audio Technology in the spring of 2024 for admittance in fall of 2024.

 The MFA program in Audio Technology is intended to prepare students for fulfilling careers in professional or educational theatre and the entertainment industry.

-Emphasis is on the development of technical training and skills that will serve students in the practice of their craft through a long and varied career.
+Emphasis is placed on the development of technical training and skills that will serve students in the practice of their craft through a long and varied career.
 This is accomplished through a balanced training program of classes, work on realized productions, and individualized tutorials.

 A limited number of students are selected each year on the basis of resumes, interviews, and portfolio reviews.
 A visit to Purdue is required, to allow the potential student to interact with students and the faculty.
 The program is rigorous, time-demanding, and intense.
 Based on the principle that a good audio technician is well educated in many areas, Audio Technology students take courses in Electrical Engineering Technology and Electrical Engineering, along with those in audio production, sound aesthetics and audio technology.
-The emphasis is on the mastery of these subjects in order to provide a strong foundation on which to build his/her craft.
+The emphasis is on the mastery of these subjects in order to provide a strong foundation on which to build thier craft.

 Skills training is an important component of the Purdue program.
 Coursework is intended to provide a solid basis for the student’s professional work in the theatre or a related field.